• Skip to primary navigation

 Reply

-25. Wendy Chiarella says
+Wendy Chiarella

 Just finished dinner…a four lb. rib roast tied and put back on the bone.
 I followed your instructions exactly, including the time, even though my roast was smaller than yours.
 I wanted the most tender beef possible.
 It was absolutely amazing!
 The beef was so tender you barely needed to chew😍.
 My husband and I agreed that it was the best prime rib we had ever eaten, even in a five star restaurant.
 I will never cook this roast any other way.
 Thank you, thank you.